10 Snake Species Native To Zimbabwe

 Source: public domain

-Like the Montpellier snake, Psammophis mossambicus is one of a handful of snakes to rub itself with a mysterious nasal secretion, covering every inch of their scales and giving them a nice shine.
-The purpose is unknown – there’s apparently no connection to mating, and preventing moisture loss is one theory.
+This snake may lack venom, but it has one weird skill of note.
+Like the Montpellier snake of Spain, Psammophis mossambicus is one of a handful of snakes worldwide to rub itself with a mysterious nasal secretion, covering every inch of their scales and giving them a nice shine.
+The purpose is unknown – there’s apparently no connection to mating, and preventing moisture loss in the harsh sun is one theory.

 Unlike the cross-marked grass snake, a distant offshoot, the olive grass snake is nestled in the centre of the Psammophis family tree.
 Their closest relative is the olive grass racer (Psammophis phillipsi), followed by the short-snouted grass snake (P. brevirostris) and leopard grass snake (P. leopardinus).